MicroStrategy/rest-api-docs/docs/common-workflows/administration/monitors/project-administration.md

 curl -X 'DELETE' 'https://demo.microstrategy.com/MicroStrategyLibrary/api/projects/A435ED1A4CF916B9A0A0729F9C93C9B9' -H 'accept: */*' -H 'X-MSTR-AuthToken: tp43crmdrkf54avoo9jbgj4a3q'
 ```

 The response code is either `202 Accepted` or `204 No Content`.
 The code depends on the deletion execution status.
 If the endpoint manages to delete the project in a given timeout, it sends `204` code.
 If the deletion takes longer than the timeout, the endpoint sends `202` code.
 The status of the operation can be checked using `GET /api/monitors/iServer/nodes` endpoint.
 If the deletion is successful, the endpoint stops reporting the project.

-The endpoint will delete a project only if the project has unloaded status on every node.
+By default, the endpoint will delete a project only if the project has unloaded status on every node.
 If the project is not unloaded a following error will be provided to a client.

 ```json
 {